 "That could be the reason," I told her as two of the girls began to call each other names.
 Mac gave me a weary look and went off to break up the fight.

-"Alex," A voice from my elbow startled me and I realised Tobi was right beside me.
-I gave him a smile.
+"Alex," A voice from my elbow startled me, and I realised Tobi was right beside me.
+I smiled at him.

 "I was about six, you dork," he pushed me slightly, but laughed, "What are you doing here?"

 "Wicked!
 It'll be like a date," Tobi said, not thinking about what he was saying.
 As realisation dawned, his eyes widened, and I was a little surprised.
 I leaned into him a little.

 "It'll be our first date," I told him playfully and smirked at him then fluttered my eyelids, "But you'll have to buy the sweets,"

 "Sure thing," He winked at me and went off.
 We got to the cinema, and Robert's rounded us up into a group.

 "Right, so tickets have all been bought.
 Make sure you get one from one of the Counsellor's or CIT's.
 We are in Screen Three," He told us, "If you want sweets, groups of five may go with one of the supervisors,"

 "I want popcorn," Matty piped up from my elbow and was surrounded by a group of his age group.
 Robert's handed out the tickets and then I took my little group of five up to the counter to order sweets.
 We moved through the line quickly, and I ordered their sweets for them and ushered them up to the stairs into Screen Three.
 Robert was at the door, making sure all the kids got in.
 As we entered, I was abandoned by Matty and his friends, so I looked around to see Mac and a full row, then noticed Tobi had an empty seat next to him.
 I settled in, and he gave me a grin.